Javus80/TLH-Toolkit/README.md

 Specificaly "The Last Hero"
 Fully made with vibe coding

-You can use the .py file with python
+You can use the .py file with python:

 winget install Python.Python.3.11

-Pillow dependancy
+Pillow dependancy:

 pip install Pillow